ktorio/ktor-samples/client-tools/README.md

 ./gradlew run
 ```

-Note: for this sample to work you need to open a server in your localhost at port 8080.
+Note: for this sample to work, you need to open a server in your localhost at port 8080.